AY2526S1-CS2103T-T15-2/tp/docs/DeveloperGuide.md

 * 2a.
 The list is empty.

-  * 2a1.
-AddressBook shows an empty list.
+  * 2a1. iCon shows an empty list.

     Use case ends.

 * 3a.
 The given id is invalid.

-    * 3a1.
-AddressBook shows an error message.
+    * 3a1. iCon shows an error message.

       Use case resumes at step 2.

 * 3b.
 The policy file is missing/corrupted.

-    * 3b1.
-AddressBook shows an error message.
+    * 3b1. iCon shows an error message.

       Use case resumes at step 2.